AndyHuWHO/Project-Starter/README.md

-I am designing a simplified prototype version of a vocabulary notebook application for second language learning.
+I am designing a simplified prototype version of a **Vocabulary Notebook application** for
+Second Language Learning.
 This is an application
 I have envisioned for years.

 This vocabulary notebook enables its users to store and review their **personalized** vocabulary information while studying a second language.
-Second language learners will be the primary users of this application.
+*Second language learners* will be the primary users of this application.
 This app will let users store not only the words and their meanings and translations, but most importantly, to store
 **the original learning context** of the words.
-Because this is a prototype version, the original context will be in text form only at this stage, and in the future, it can take the form of a short video clip, a short voice recording, a picture, and etc. So, the three main purposes of this application are:
+Because this is a prototype version, the original context will be in *text form* only at this stage, and in the future, it can take the form of *a short video clip, a short voice recording, a picture, and etc*.
+So, the three main purposes of this application are:

 - let users store vocabulary items